Vasissualiyp/GIZMO-setup/README.md

 All but one scripts are located in the `scripts` folder.
 It is recommended that you run all scripts from current directory, i.e. `./scripts/gizmo_setup.sh`.

 Most of the scripts automatically detect your system (currently supported: ScieNet Niagara and CITA Sunnyvale), and execute appropriate commands.

+For more information about the structure of the folders, and information about the code, check `DOCUMENTATION.md`.

 ### Setup Scripts